fluxninja/aperture/docs/content/architecture/architecture.md

 import Zoom from 'react-medium-image-zoom';
 ```

+Aperture, an observability-driven load management platform, is architected on a
+distributed structure, which delivers a cohesive platform for observability and
+control for cloud-native applications.
+The design of the architecture aims to
+provide high availability, scalability, and reliability

 Aperture is built on a distributed architecture that provides a unified
 observability and controllability platform for cloud-native applications.
 The
 architecture is designed to ensure high availability, scalability, and